jorgcast/js-array-manipulation/README.md

 ### Kata 11

-**Objectives:** Remove and add elements from an array based on the position: splice, rest operator, spread operator.
+**Objectives:** Remove and add elements from an array based on the position: splice, rest params, spread operator.

 Given an array of numbers, write a function that returns a modified array that has removed as many elements as passed in the selected position.
 It can also insert new values at the removal position.